Police 911: Police 911 2

 The second game, called The Keisatsukan 2: Senkoku Tsuiseki Special (ザ・警察官2 全国大追跡スペシャル) in Japan, was released one year after the release of Police 911.
 The game takes place exclusively in Japan and players can choose 6 cities—Osaka, Hakata, Shinjuku, Kobe, Nagoya, and Sapporo.
 The first stage takes place in the scene of the crime and the following stage takes place in a shortened version of the usual city stage.
 The rest of the game takes place in normal stages before the player has to return to Osaka to arrest the remaining criminals.

 Police 911 2 expands the original police officer role to four different characters.
-They can choose from a uniformed police officer (male or female), a police detective or a Special Assault Team operator, each carrying different handguns (5-round revolver, 8-round Glock, 12-round HK MP5).
+They can choose from a uniformed police officer (male or female), a police detective or a Special Assault Team operator, each carrying different handguns (5-round revolver, 8-round Glock, 12-round H&K MP5).
 In the overseas version, the police woman and the detective are male and female American Interpol Operatives holding 8-round Glocks.

 The game was publicly shown during the 39th Amusement Machine Show from September 20 to 22, 2001.

 Plot

 Japanese organized crime activities are growing rapidly and rigidly as the Japanese government ordered a nationwide arrest plan (Senkoku Tsuiseki) throughout the whole nation to arrest all involved criminals.
 Criminal activity has increased by order of the infamous Gokudo-kai yakuza group, who has entered a partnership with a Hong Kong Triad called Ryuuto (龍頭) (Dragonhead in English).
 Finally, a mysterious kingpin is hiding behind-the-scenes to ensure that Japan falls down to the hands of the Gokudo-kai and the Ryuuto.

 Players start the investigation inside an office building where a collaboration deal is taking place between the Gokudo-kai and the Dragonheads.
 After arresting the first wave of criminals, nationwide arrest warrants have been issued for the capture of the following suspects holed in Osaka, Hakata, Shinjuku, Kobe, Nagoya, and Sapporo: Ko Bun Yuen (高 浜元), Koji Umezawa (梅沢 幸治, Umezawa Koji), Tadanobu Abe (阿部 忠信, Abe Tadanobu), Ku Ka Hang (古 家亙), Koji Motomura (sometimes mistranslated as Hiroshi Motomura; 本村 弘司 Motomura Koji), Sadaharu Kitaya (sometimes mistranslated as Sadaharu Kitadani; 北谷 貞治 Kitaya Sadaharu), and Hung Ko Cheung (熊 谷章).
-Arresting 3 behind-the-scene criminals throughout the game gives players a chance to capture the behind-the-scenes kingpin, Shigenobu Matsuyama.
+Arresting 3 behind-the-scene criminals throughout the game gives players a chance to capture the behind-the-scenes kingpin, Shigenobu Matsuyama (松山 重信, Matsuyama Shigenobu).